Adamtronsky/Karaneko-Prologue-Lore/README.md

 # Is this official?
 ## Short answer: **No.**
-It's all directed by fans of the game, independently from the devs.
+It's all produced by fans of the game, independently from the devs.
 The lore and notes are taken from what we observe in-game and around it.
 We do chat with the dev team though!

 This whole project is coordinated within the official Karaneko Discord Server.
 Feel free to join in through official links findable on Kickstarter or online!